-In the seventh of ‘Apologia’ he continues as he had on the first, discussing the things that he could have, or could not of done while living his life.
+In the seventh of ‘Apologia’ he continues as he had on the first, discussing the things that he could have, or could not have done while living his life.
 He speaks of a daisy, “white father she would’ve called“ that was trot upon by the boring, passionless man used as his example of someone who did not live their life to the full list.
 This person would of course not notice the small Daisy under his feet.
 They also would not have ever looked up with “list for eyes“ at the “wondering son“.

 But surely it is something to have been

 The best belovèd for a little while,

 To have walked hand in hand with Love, and seen

 His purple wings flit once across thy smile.

 In the eighth stanza, the speaker comes along to the realization that yes, he may have to give up how he lived in the past.
 But, if you want to start “it is something to offend“ the most loved by this one specific person “for a little while“.
 The speaker believes that giving up his days of freedom and liberty is worth it to have “walked hand-in-hand with love“ and to have seen the way that his “purple wings flit across [the listener’s] smile.”

 Wilde uses personification here to embody the force of love into a being with brightly colored wings that is capable of moving around like a bird.